techidaily/site-ai-editing-video/source/_posts/new-how-to-create-loop-videos-with-filmora.md

 **Price & Download**

 Because Prism is a multi-platform product, you have the option of using a mobile app or an online product.
-Prism live studio is available for free download for both [iOS](https://apps.apple.com/us/app/prism-live-studio/id1319056339)and [Android](https://play.google.com/store/apps/details?id=com.prism.live).
+Prism live studio is available for free download for both [iOS](https://apps.apple.com/us/app/prism-live-studio/id1319056339) and [Android](https://play.google.com/store/apps/details?id=com.prism.live).

  Pros